-Forecasting Assumption Risk Level of Uncertainty Reasons and Financial Effect of Uncertainty Mangawhai V The assumpti connections to table below.
-Year 2018/2019 2019/2020 2020/2021 2021/2022 These project Wastewater S the early year contribution of through their quite different.
-Number of Properties 84 86 109 108 ions reflect that the cheme area will rs as they main reflect.
-For this rates.
-For this heme: ncil has made /astewater Sch Year 2023/2024 2024/2025 2025/2026 2026/2027 at not all grow I attract a devel y have alread or are paying reason and leads ons do not reflected Number of Properties 108 108 108 108 very the in the Marketopment contrible paid a development contrible contrible contrible contrible cause the acceptance of the forecass ngawhai bution in tribution reas are Rating Unioccurs at high rates than a Mangawhai her or lower Income from Development Contributions assumes these levels of growth.
+Forecasting Assumption Risk Level of Uncertainty Reasons and Financial Effect of Uncertainty Mangawhai V The assumpt connections to table below.
+Year 2018/2019 2019/2020 2020/2021 2021/2022 These project Wastewater S the early year contribution of through their quite different Contribution Vastewater Sc ions that Cour Mangawhai W Number of Properties 84 86 109 108 tions reflect th cheme area wi rs as they ma or have paid of rates.
+For this these projection heme: noil has made /astewater Sch Year 2023/2024 2024/2025 2025/2026 2026/2027 at not all grow y have alread or are paying s reason and loons do not refle Number of Properties 108 108 108 108 with in the Maelopment contribution of the c ngawhai bution in tribution reas are Rating Unit occurs at higher rates than ass Mangawhai Medium/High Income from Development Contributions assumes these levels of growth.
 There will be a financial impact if significant variations occur.
 For Mangawhai, a 10% variation in the annual growth rate will result in a plus/minus variation in the level of wastewater Development Contributions collected of around \$230,000 per annum.
 Council may be able to manage the impacts of such a variation by changing the proposed timing of capital works projects going forward, particularly those which are required to support growth.
-Where the capital expenditure has already been incurred there will be increased finance costs which Council would expect to recover through future Development Contributions.
-Absentee to Resident Ratepayers: The percentage of absentee ratepayers is anticipated to decrease slightly over the next ten years, in accordance with recent trends.
-Based on postal addresses, approximately 74% (72% 06 November 2014) of ratepayers in the Kaipara district (excluding Mangawhai) reside within the district and 26% (28% 06 November 2014) outside the district.
-For Mangawhai, 47% (37% 06 November 2014) reside within the district and 48% (56% The proposition of the propositi ortion of ratepayers beyond Low The ability of Auckland's working age population to afford a second home will probably be the greatest driver of uncertainty around this assumption.
+Where the capital expenditure has already been incurred there will be increased finance costs which Council would expect to recover through future Development Contributions. ratepayers is years, in acco Based on 06 November Mangawhai) r 2014) outsid Resident Rate anticipated to rdance with red postal addre 2014) of ratepa eside within the the district 2014) reside decrease slig cent trends. esses, approx ayers in the Ka e district and 20 t.
+For Ma htly over the ximately 74% ipara district (e 6% (28% 06 Nongawhai, 47% next ten (72% xcluding ovember (37% The proportion absentee ration increases expectations. on of itepayers beyond Low The ability of Auckland's working age population to afford a second home will probably be the greatest driver of uncertainty around this assumption.
 A high percentage of absentee residents has implications for Council services which must be able to deal with seasonal use.
 Flexibility can be built into contracts to allow higher or more frequent services to be delivered during the holiday periods.